-Before the agent can be installed locally, the custom certificate must be copied to the agent system.
-Copy the certs.zip Storage Resource agent certificate file from the output\directory/sra\certs\out/agent directory on the IBM Spectrum Control server to the agent system.
+Before the Storage Resource agent can be installed locally, the new certificate must be copied to the agent system.
+Copy the new certs.zip Storage Resource agent certificate file from the output\directory/sra\certs\out/agent directory on the IBM Spectrum Control server to the agent system.